DanialArab/Sphinx/README.md

   sphinx-build [options] <sourcedir> <outputdir> [filenames …]

-Description
-sphinx-build generates documentation from the files in <sourcedir> and places it in the <outputdir>.
+sphinx-build generates documentation from the files in sourcedir and places it in the outputdir.